danthegoodman1/RedpandaSovereignStructure/README.md

 # RedpandaSovereignStructure

-Reliably turning unstructured data into schema-conformant structed data using Redpanda Connect and Redpanda Data Transforms.
+Reliably turning unstructured data into schema-conformant structed data with contextual categorization using Redpanda Connect and Redpanda Data Transforms.

 Submission to https://redpanda-hackathon.devpost.com/